UncoverAI/applied-ai-lecture/README.md

 2. Be prepared to setup your IDE to develop Python.
 3. Check out this [video series](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=qIJzZmIrt7hAO8Fn) to get an understanding of Deep Learning and Transformers.
 4. If you want to know how to code Neural Networks from scratch, here is a [notebook](https://www.kaggle.com/code/scaomath/simple-neural-network-for-mnist-numpy-from-scratch) to code along.
-5. State of the art computer vision model convolutional neiral networt (CNN): [github](https://poloclub.github.io/cnn-explainer/)
+5. State of the art computer vision model convolutional neural network (CNN): [github](https://poloclub.github.io/cnn-explainer/)

 ## Requriements
 - Python & Notebooks